1.1. Stress during certain brain development phases particularly harmful¶

 - Avoidance of physical activity

-- Behaviors promoted by longer telomeres are
+- Behaviors that are promoted by longer telomeres are

 1.3.2.16.
 Reduced brain volume in adulthood due to early deprivation¶